AB-218: What It Means for Survivors of Child Sex Abuse

-If you or a loved one is a survivor of sexual abuse as a child, and you have thus far been unable to pursue compensation, it may be worthwhile to consult a California sexual abuse attorney now.
+If you or a loved one is a survivor of sexual abuse as a child, and you have thus far been unable to pursue compensation, it may be worthwhile to consult a dedicated California child sexual abuse lawyer now.
 AB-218 may enable you to pursue the compensation and justice you deserve.

 What is AB-218?

 AB-218 is a state bill that modifies the statute of limitations for those who were sexually abused as children in California.
 Recent reports have uncovered a history of rampant sexual abuse in numerous well-known organizations, often dating back decades.
 This bill allows those who may be outside the statute of limitations to speak out their abuser in court by obtain compensation and closure for their life-altering damages.